Inevitabby/notes/mat1150/markdown/everything.md

 > Why?
 > - The $4^{n+1}$ and $\frac{1}{4^n}$ cancel out into a $4$
-> - In regards to the division of the terms with factorial:
+> - In regard to the division of the terms with factorial:
 > $$
 > \begin{aligned}
 > 3! &= 3 \times 2 \times 1 \\